YasasviPeruvemba/HandwritingRecognition/README.md

 # HandwritingRecognition
 Various basic attempts to classify images onto their respective numerical digits.

-SoftMax Regression provides an accuracy of around 79.8%
+SoftMax Regression implementation provides an accuracy of around 79.8%

-CNN approach results in an approximate error of 83.4%
+The Neural Network implementaion using a simplistic Stochastic Gradient Descent gave an astonishing accuracy of 95%